Badger

 Complete protection ends when the first bite gets through; partial protection keeps reducing bites as repellency decays.
 EPA label times are verified; the rest are modeled from the actives, concentration, and format.

-Mosquito estimate basis (moderate confidence)
+Mosquito estimate basis (low confidence)

-Tick estimate basis (moderate confidence)
+Tick estimate basis (low confidence)

 Ingredient disclosure